SQL EXPLAIN

 Results

-EXPLAIN returns a standard ResultSet similar to a SELECT statement.
-Each row of the ResultSet provides information about the execution plan of the SELECT statement.
+The output of the EXPLAIN statement resembles a standard ResultSet, similar to a SELECT statement.
+Each row offers valuable insights into the execution plan of the SELECT statement.

 Explanation